Preet3627/Saras_AI/README.md

 ## Architecture Overview

 1.  **Robot Backend (Python + Flask):** A web server runs on the Raspberry Pi, listening for commands via a local network API.
-It controls the robot's hardware and communicates with the Google Gemini API.
+It controls the robot's hardware, runs computer vision models, and communicates with the Google Gemini API.
 2.  **Web Frontend (React - This App):** A user-friendly dashboard that runs in your browser.
 You use it to send commands to the robot, configure its responses, and see a live log of its activities.